Everything You Need to Know about Seasonal Stock Trading

-Many traders have discovered the profitability of seasonal stock trading – that’s the process of watching trends in stocks based on the season.
-With the right research and strategy in place, based on seasonal tendencies can be extremely profitable.
-For example, if you look at the S&P charts over a period of 20 years or so, you’ll notice that overall the S&P goes up between March and May, then drops from June to October, then moves up again from October to December.
-This tendency is so predictable that it resulted in a saying among stock traders: “sell in May then walk away!”
+Many traders have discovered the profitability of seasonal stock trading, or analyzing and trading stocks based on seasonality.
+With the right research and strategy in place, stock trading seasonally can be extremely profitable.
+If you look at the S&P charts over a period of 20 years or so, you’ll notice that overall the S&P goes up between March and May, then drops from June to October, then moves up again from October to December.
+This tendency is so predictable that it resulted in a saying among stock traders: “Sell in May, then walk away!”

-Had you followed this seasonal stock trading with shares of SPY between January 2000 and December 2009, buying 100 shares on February 26th and selling on June 4th and buying 100 shares again on October 26th and selling on December 29th, your winning percentage would have been 13 trades out of 20 – or 65%.
+If you followed this seasonal stock trading trend with shares of SPY between January 2000 and December 2009, buying 100 shares on February 26th and selling on June 4th and buying 100 shares again on October 26th and selling on December 29th, your winning percentage would have been 13 trades out of 20 – or 65 percent.

-Seasonal stock trading is also referred to as “stock market cycles”; but seasonal trading is monitored based on calendar dates.
-If you were to chart the results of the market over any different unit of time, you’ll probably note various seasonal tendencies that repeat year after year for that same time frame.
+Seasonal stock trading is also referred to as “stock market cycles,” but is monitored based on calendar dates.
+If you were to chart the results of the market over any different unit of time, you’ll probably note various seasonal tendencies that repeat year after year in that same time frame.

-Some years, seasonal stock traders perform better than others, as it’s not an exact science.
-In the years you are wrong, you can really take a hit to your profitability so you’ll want to also employ some risk management techniques when you are basing your trades around seasonal tendencies in the market.
+It’s not an exact science.
+Some years, some seasonal stock traders perform better than others.
+In the years you’re wrong, your profitability can really take a hit, so you’ll want to also employ some risk management techniques when you’re basing your trades around seasonal tendencies in the market.

 Two Types of Seasonal Stock Trading

-1) Using computer software to back test a number of individual stocks.
-The software can check all possible scenarios for buying and selling dates to determine whether the dates chosen would have resulted in a profit or loss.
-You can test out different seasonal time frames over several years to see whether there is a seasonal tendency to profit during certain times of the year.
+1. Using computer software to back test a number of individual stocks.
+The software can check all possible scenarios for buying and selling dates to determine whether the dates chosen might result in a profit or loss.
+You can test out different seasonal time frames over several years to see whether there is a seasonal tendency.

-2) Think about how seasons affect certain crops – like fruits and vegetables – and choose stocks that you can predict tendencies based on seasons, that normally repeat year after year.
+2. Think about how seasons affect certain crops – like fruits and vegetables – and trade stocks that follow agricultural seasonality.
+These patterns tend to repeat year after year.

-- Review seasonal charges for ten years at a time to find patterns and seasonal tendencies
+- Review seasonal changes for ten years at a time to find patterns and seasonal tendencies.

-- Keep an eye on holiday seasonals as the market seems to change predictably around major US holidays each year.
+- Keep an eye on holiday seasons, as the market seems to change predictably around major U.S. holidays each year.